St Wilfrid's Hospice - Privacy Notice

-- Providing a dataset to NHS called the Community Services Data Set (CSDS).
+- Providing legally mandated datasets to the NHS such as the Community Services Data Set (CSDS)

 The hospice will process certain information under the basis of ‘legitimate interests’ in circumstances where any individual would reasonably expect us to be using their information.
 St Wilfrid’s Hospice will still protect your rights and interests, ensuring that processing remains lawful, fair, and necessary, without causing harm and where there is no less intrusive way to achieve the same result.
 Examples include:

-- Providing patients/clients with safe care, treatment and support
+- Providing patients/clients referred to us with safe care, treatment and support

 - Making a general enquiry